davidlindnerjr/to-do-list/README.md

 <a name="installation"></a>
 ## Installation

-Download file from repository, npm install package.json, run index.js in the terminal
+Download file from repository, open in your favorite editor, run npm install, run index.js in terminal

 <a name="usage"></a>
 ## Usage

-Generate an incredible README
+This application will generate and amazing readMe

 <a name="license"></a>
 ## Licensing